LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

 When a bandit came to attack him, Aik moved with lightning speed, swinging his scythe and slicing the man's throat before he could even react.
 The other bandits didn't even notice as Aik grabbed the helmet off the dead man's head and continued on his way.
 He walked past them, without a word, he pulled out his sword and sliced through the throat of one more bandit.
 And right there, they noticed, the others stared at him in terror, frozen in their tracks.
-They had never seen such a cold and calculated killing monster, walking so melancholically slowly, and yet, ensuring death on its trajectory.
+They had never seen such a cold and calculated killing monster, walking so melancholically slow, and yet, ensuring death on its trajectory.

 &nbsp;

 As Aik walked out of the city gates, his eyes fixed on the horizon, he was no longer the same person.
-His body was lean and muscular, his eyes cold and emotionless.
+His body was lean, his eyes cold and emotionless.
 The people who watched him leave, in shock, saw a demonic phoenix rising from the ashes, while wondering what had become of the boy they once knew.

 &nbsp;